 6.6 TERMS OF OFFICE -

-.1 Term of Office - The terms of office of all members of the Board of Directors shall be [insert a number] years.
+.1 Term of Office - The terms of office of all members of the Board of Directors shall be two years

-.2 Commencement of Term - Each person elected or appointed to a position shall assume office upon election or appointment and shall serve until a successor is chosen.
+.2 Commencement of Term - Each person elected or appointed to a position shall assume office on September 1 of the year of election or appointment and shall serve until a successor takes office.

-.3 Consecutive Terms Limitation - Except for the Secretary and Treasurer, no Individual Member who has served two successive terms shall be eligible for re-election or appointment to the same position until a lapse of one term.
+.3 Consecutive Terms Limitation - Except for the Secretary and Treasurer and Officials Chair, no Individual Member who has served two successive terms shall be eligible for re-election or appointment to the same position until a lapse of one term.
 A portion of any term served to fill a vacancy in the position shall not be considered in the computation of this successive terms limitation.

-6.7 DUTIES - The duties of the officers and other Board Members shall be to attend and participate in all meetings of the House of Delegates and the Board of Directors and as defined in these Bylaws, the XXSI Policies and Procedures, and applicable state laws.
+6.7 DUTIES - The duties of the officers and other Board Members shall be to attend and participate in all meetings of the House of Delegates and the Board of Directors and as defined in these Bylaws, the WISI Policies and Procedures, and applicable state laws.

 6.8 RESIGNATIONS - Any officer may resign by submitting a written resignation to the General Chair or the Board of Directors specifying an effective date of the resignation.
 In the absence of a specified effective date, any such resignation shall take effect upon the appointment or election of a successor.